Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: Introduction

 The Shapley supercluster, discovered by \cite{Shapley+30}, is one of the most studied superclusters of galaxies in the sky.
-It is a concentration of more than 20 galaxy clusters in a volume of about $10^{-3}\ \textrm{Gpc}^3$, and about 20~deg$^2$ in the plane of the sky at a redshift of 0.039. \cite{Ettori+00} combined \texttt{ROSAT PSPC} and \textit{BeppoSAX} X-ray data to study in detail 3 members of the Shapley supercluster using resolved spatial and spectral analysis.
-They conclude that A3562, a member of the Shapley supercluster, is not relaxed and has evidence of merging activity.
-At high redshifts ($z>0.4$) the number of known superclusters is extremely small, and even fewer have been investigated in detail. \cite{Horner+03} studied the supercluster MS0302 at z = 0.42 composed of 3 massive galaxy clusters.
-This system was discovered in an X-ray follow up observation using the Einstein X-ray observatory of optically detected cluster members.
-They measured the X-ray properties, temperature, and luminosity of the members of the system.
+It is a concentration of more than 20 galaxy clusters in a volume of about $10^{-3}\ \textrm{Gpc}^3$, and about 20~deg$^2$ in the plane of the sky at a redshift of 0.039. \cite{Ettori+00} combined \texttt{ROSAT PSPC} and \textit{BeppoSAX} X-ray data to study three members of the Shapley supercluster in detail using resolved spatial and spectral analysis.
+These latter authors concluded that A3562, a member of the Shapley supercluster, is not relaxed and shows evidence of merging activity.
+At high redshifts ($z>0.4$), the number of known superclusters is extremely small, and even fewer have been investigated in detail. \cite{Horner+03} studied the supercluster MS0302 at z = 0.42, which is composed of three massive galaxy clusters.
+This system was discovered in an X-ray follow up observation using the Einstein X-ray observatory of optically detected cluster members. \cite{Horner+03} measured the X-ray properties, temperature, and luminosity of the members of the system.
 Recently, \cite{Adami18} presented the discovery of 35 superclusters found in the 50 deg$^2$ XXL survey \citep{XXL}.
-Of these clusters, \cite{XXL_supercluster} studied in detail a supercluster at z = 0.43 consisting of six galaxy clusters.
-They determined the temperature, luminosity, and total mass of its members, using their internally calibrated weak lensing mass -- X-ray temperature scaling relation.
-From their morphological analysis, they find that 2 of these 6 clusters appear to be disturbed, indicating that they are likely in a merging state. {\it Suzaku} observations of A1689 and A1835 \citep{2010ApJ...714..423K,2013ApJ...766...90I} investigated correlations between the X-ray properties in cluster outskirts ($R_{500}<R<R_{200}$) and their surrounding large scale structure, and found that the outskirts X-ray temperatures in the regions connected to the filamentary structure are higher than those connected to void regions.
+Of these clusters, \cite{XXL_supercluster} performed a detailed study of a supercluster at z = 0.43 consisting of six galaxy clusters.
+These latter authors determined the temperature, luminosity, and total mass of its members using their internally calibrated weak lensing mass--X-ray temperature scaling relation.
+From their morphological analysis, they find that two of these six clusters appear to be disturbed, indicating that they are likely in a merging state. {\it Suzaku} observations of A1689 and A1835 \citep{2010ApJ...714..423K,2013ApJ...766...90I} were used to investigate correlations between the X-ray properties in cluster outskirts ($R_{500}<R<R_{200}$) and their surrounding large-scale structure, revealing that the X-ray temperatures in the outskirts of the regions connected to the filamentary structure are higher than those connected to void regions.